ethanwillis/rev-ai-docs/Quickstart-cURL.md

        -F "options={\"metadata\":\"$METADATA\"}"
    ```

-3. After sending this request to the API you will get a response body with the following format:
+3. After sending this request to the API you will get a response body similar to the following:

    ```json
    {